 Drug Abuse and Addiction

-Similar to a mainland urban ghetto, the small Waianae towns are peppered with convenience stores, liquor stores and fast food establishments.
-Drugs are closely interwoven into this landscape with methamphetamines (“ice”) and marijuana being the preferred choice of self-destruction.
+Similar to a mainland urban ghetto, the small Waianae towns are peppered with convenience stores, liquor stores, and fast food establishments.
+Drugs are closely interwoven into this landscape, with methamphetamines (“ice”) and marijuana being the preferred self-destructive choice.
 “Waianae Chronics” is the moniker for the people trapped in this endless downward spiral.
-One of the locals explained that the drug is everything to a chronic and for it they forget their families, their children and they steal to support the habit.
+One of the locals explained that the drug is everything to a chronic, and for it, they forget their families, and their children, and they steal to support the habit.
 She said, “It’s all about the high.”

-Almost always drug addiction among people in lower income communities is a direct reflection of the people’s hopelessness, despair and their daily battle against economic predators.
+Almost always, drug addiction among people in lower-income communities is a direct reflection of the people’s hopelessness, despair, and daily battle against economic predators.
 The rationale offered, although flawed, is that drugs are the escape route from problems.
-In fact, drugs are the fast track to dependency, addiction and more problems that further erode economic prosperity.
+In fact, drugs are the fast track to dependency, addiction, and more problems that further erode economic prosperity.

-The Waianae Coast is a beautiful scenic tropical setting, gorgeous beaches, bountiful farms and gardens, fruitful country living; roosters, pigs, chickens, dogs, horses, cats, weekend yard sales, beach camping, family restaurants, local color and style and locals with loving hearts and aloha spirit but the dark side of Waianae overshadows the gracious charm of the community.
+The Waianae Coast is a beautiful scenic tropical setting, with gorgeous beaches, bountiful farms and gardens, fruitful country living: roosters, pigs, chickens, dogs, horses, cats, weekend yard sales, beach camping, family restaurants, local color and style, and locals with loving hearts and aloha spirit, but the dark side of Waianae overshadows the gracious charm of the community.